Curiosity-org/Gipsy/docs/DEV_MIGRATION_GUIDE.md

 ```
 ⚠️ The capital letters are important here.
 The config variable must be named the same as the plugin folder.

-This function return a doctionary containing the config information such as defined in the `/plugins/foo/config.yaml` file.
+This function return a dictionary containing the config information such as defined in the `/plugins/foo/config.yaml` file.
 This file must contains the default config for the plugin and will never be edited by the bot.

 You can also, at any moment, use a path in the `core.config.get` function:
 ```python